jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-experience.rst

            tag: 8e15d329f1e9

    .. note::

-      Always use an explicit tag.
+      Always use an explicit ``tag``, such as a specific commit.

       Avoid using ``latest``.
 Using ``latest`` might cause a several minute delay, confusion, or failures for users when a new version of the image is released.

 2. Apply the changes by following the directions listed in `apply the changes`_.
 These directions will **pre-pull** the image to all